-This week SMART Living 365 is pleased to introduce you to Bob Lowry as our guest blogger.
-I have been reading Bob’s blog A Satisfying Retirement for over a year and believe he offers ideas that are practical and SMART regardless of whether you are retired or not.
-Thank you, Bob, for filling in and sharing your thoughts with us this week.
+This week SMART Living 365 is pleased to introduce you to Donna from Retirement Reflections as guest blogger while I am traveling.
+I have been reading Donna’s blog for nearly two years and believe she offers ideas that are inspiring, practical and SMART regardless of whether you are retired or not.
+Thank you, Donna, for filling in and sharing your thoughts with us this week.

 When cleaning out a box of old letters and memorabilia recently, I came across a few of my old school report cards.
 I smiled at the recurring comment, “Donna spends much time chatting with others.”
 This behavior was definitely in the “things that could be improved” category.
 What my teachers failed to add was “If Donna continues this behaviour…it could lengthen her life!”

 Researchers at Brigham Young University and the University of North Carolina at Chapel Hill combined data from 148 studies that looked at factors that lengthen our lives.
 Within this research, numerous lifestyle behaviors were examined and ranked based on their impact on longevity (diet, exercise, heart health, cigarette smoking, alcohol consumption, doctor visits, flu vaccines, air quality, etc.).
 Two factors were consistently found to impact health and longevity much more significantly than previously realized.
 One was close, dependable relationships with friends and family.
 The other was social integration.
 [Read more…]